 Tungsten investment: How to invest

-Beginner tungsten investors may want to check out our recent overview of the tungsten landscape in Spain, Portugal and UK — click here to read more about some of the tungsten companies operating there.
-Information on tungsten companies located in Asia, North America, Africa and Australia can be found here, and will be updated in the near future.
+Beginner investors interested in the tungsten market may want to check out our overview of the tungsten industry landscape in Spain, Portugal and the UK; click here to read more about some of the tungsten mining companies operating there.
+Information on tungsten companies located in Asia, North America, Africa and Australia can be found here.

-This is an updated version of an article originally published by the Investing News Network on May 27, 2013.
+This is an updated version of an article originally published by the Investing News Network in 2013.

 Don’t forget to follow us @INN_Resource for real-time news updates!